 We have entered into offer letters or employment agreements with each of our Named Executive Officers, setting forth their respective base salary, bonus targets, and other employment benefits.
 Each Named Executive Officer's employment is on an "at-will" basis and can be terminated by us or the applicable officer at any time, for any reason and with or without notice, subject, where applicable, to the severance arrangements contained therein.
 If we terminate the employment of Dr. Hacksell, Mr. Aasen or Dr. Mills for reasons other than cause, we are obligated to pay that executive officer one year's salary and to continue other benefits the officer may be receiving at the time of termination for the one-year period following termination of employment.
-Pursuant to Dr. Tolf's employment terms, we were obligated to provide him with six months' notice of his termination.
-Pursuant to Mr. Kaiser's employment terms, we were obligated to pay him nine months' salary and to continue other benefits he was receiving at the time of termination for the nine-month period following the termination of his employment.
-Under the employment offer letters, "cause" means, generally, (a) material failure to competently perform assigned duties for the Company, (b) sustained poor performance of any material aspect of job duties or obligations, (c) dishonesty, gross negligence or other material misconduct, or (d) conviction of, or the entry of a pleading of guilty or nolo contendere to, any crime involving moral turpitude or any felony.
+If we terminate the employment of Mr. Baity for reasons other than cause, we are obligated to pay him nine months' salary and to continue other benefits he may be receiving at the time of termination for the nine-month period following the termination of his employment.
+The actual amounts of any such termination payments would be based on the executive's then applicable salary.
+Salary increases were made for 2013 in March, so the current amounts payable under the above-described severance would be \$535,000 for Dr. Hacksell, \$405,000 for Dr. Mills, \$385,000 for Mr. Aasen, and \$243,750 for Mr. Baity.
+The value of the health care benefits that would be extended would be as follows: \$39,718 for Dr. Hacksell, \$31,783 for Dr. Mills, \$26,741 for Mr. Aasen, and \$6,927 for Mr. Baity.
+Under the employment terms, "cause" means, generally, (a) material failure to competently perform assigned duties for the Company, (b) sustained poor performance of any material aspect of job duties or obligations, (c) dishonesty, gross negligence or other material misconduct, or (d) conviction of, or the entry of a pleading of guilty or nolo contendere to, any crime involving moral turpitude or any felony.